We regulate and oversee a number of different charges that companies set. These cover a range of policy areas, including:

 - between an incumbent water company and another incumbent water company; or

-- between an incumbent water company and a company with ‘New Appointments and Variations’ (NAV).
+- between an incumbent water company and a new appointee

-Incumbent to incumbent bulk supplies are also known as trades.
+Incumbent to incumbent bulk supplies of water are also known as water trades.
 There are no charging rules for these agreements.
-However, to encourage water trading in our PR19 methodology we decided to maintain the water trading incentives from PR14, both export and import, for new water trades agreed in 2020-25.
+However, to encourage water trading in our PR19 methodology we set water trading incentives for new water trades agreed in 2020-25.
 To qualify for the incentive, the water company would have to show that its trade complies with an Ofwat approved trading and procurement code.

-Currently there are no charging rules for incumbent to NAV bulk supplies.
+Currently there are no charging rules for bulk supplies or discharges between incumbents and new appointees.
 However, if water companies fail to agree on the terms of their bulk agreement, including the charges, they can ask us to make a decision (a ‘determination’) about what the terms and conditions should be.
-Ofwat’s existing guidance can be found here:
+Our existing guidance can be found here:

 - ‘Bulk supply pricing – a statement of our policy principles’ (July 2011)